 VEGAN PASSPORT (1,99 € iPhone + Android + Windows)

 This app shows the usual questions in many languages, professionally translated.
 Very useful in countries where you can’t communicate very well.
-There also are pictures and Veganagogo even has a night mode.

 GOOGLE TRANSLATE (free, iPhone + Android)

 Very useful, not just for vegans checking ingredients.
 Wondering what that important looking sign with the exclamation mark says?
 Might be interesting and google translate can often be helpful!
 Just type in the text, take a picture or ask the person to speak into your phone and the translation appears.
 Of course it’s not always a perfect translation, but it usually gets you further.
 You can also download a language and use the app offline.